longkai/essays/articles/2017/how-does-qq-know-who-i-am/README.md

 ## Notice
 - Only test on macOS
+- No Cookie discussed, think of a pure incognito browser environment
 - As of this writing, Feb.
 27 2017, some information may be changed in the future
 - Correct me if I am wrong